The Complete Guide To Off Leash Dog Training

 After a few outings on the long leash, assess whether your dog can be trusted to go fully off leash.
 If your pooch doesn’t acknowledge your commands because they are too wrapped up in exploring, you have more work to do before going off leash.

-Test going off leash in a safe place
+Test going off-leash in a safe place

-If your pup seems ready to go off leash, practice in your back yard or a fenced location first.
+If your pup seems ready to go off leash, practice in your backyard or a fenced location first.
 Unclip the leash, be confident and assertive, issue frequent commands, and reward your dog with lots of praise when they obey.

 Repeat this exercise again the next day, but this time invite family members or friends to provide distraction.
 Again, focus on issuing commands and pay close attention to your pup.
 If all goes well after a few sessions, your dog may be ready for the real thing!